Crainbows/MMM-433Mhz/README.md

 | `REBOOT`         | Sends a notification to MMM-Remote-Control to REBOOT. | None
 | `REFRESH`        | Sends a notification to MMM-Remote-Control to REFRESH. | None

-## ToDo

-* Allow scanner.js to access the config file and scan on other pins.

 ## MIT License